EurekaSoftware/style_typescript/README.md

 ### Types

   - Types should be used whenever possible.
+That's pretty much the whole point of TypeScript.
   - Arrays should be defined as `type[]` instead of `Array<type>`.
   - Use the `any` type sparingly, it is always better to define an interface.
   - Always specify the types of function parameters.